'Positive finish sets Scots up for momentous year'

 The little Hawick winger has been outstanding for club and country this season.
 Increasingly he's been likened to the Springboks livewire Cheslin Kolbe, and on current form you'd imagine Kolbe would be perfectly happy with the comparison.

-Graham made an explosive start to the campaign with Edinburgh and has carried that form into the international arena, his hat-trick against the Pumas adding to the one he grabbed against the All Blacks.
+Graham made an explosive start to the campaign with Edinburgh and has carried that form into the international arena, his hat-trick against the Pumas adding to the try he grabbed against the All Blacks.

 It's easy to say he's developed into one of the game's deadliest finishers, but the truth is he has been since he burst onto the scene.
 A small, powerful frame combined with electric footwork makes him a nightmare to defend against.
 Captain Jamie Ritchie said after the game he expects Graham to come out on top any time he gets into a one-on-one situation.
 Invariably he does.